vanshika0307/morr_assignment/README.md

 ### Are there any improvements you could make to your submission?
 - I could improve the UI of the Application.
-- I could improve the file sructure.
+- I could define more clear structure.
 - I could focus more on more efficient code.
+- Try to remove duplicate code.

 ### What would you do differently if you were allocated more time?
 - I would fix the problem in application.